icyjkk/Backend-Projects/GitHub-User-Activity/README.md

 ## Contributing

 If you'd like to contribute, feel free to fork the repository and submit a pull request.
 Make sure to include clear commit messages and ensure the code is well-tested.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this based on any additional features or information you'd like to include!